singingwolfboy/netlify-home/_features/automation.md

 ---
 title: Automation
 icon_id: feature-prerendering
-description: "Let netlify automate your workflow.
+description: "Let Netlify automate your workflow.
 The separation of frontend and backend opens up a whole new world of possibilities.
 But it also means a lot of manual work, manually integrating and managing different tools and processes.
 Until now."
 features:
   - title: Git Integration
     body: "Netlify pairs naturally with Git.
 If you use GitHub, GitLab, BitBucket or just your own private repo, we let you pull, change and push to manage your site."